I live in a rural part of Lancashire and work in my garden studio.

 The pots are mostly thrown with a porcelain body, modified to withstand the thermal shock of the raku firing, and decorated with a technique known as ‘naked raku’, so-called because a resist slip is applied to the burnished biscuit-fired surface before glazing.
 After firing and reducing in sawdust the hardened glaze cracks away like slender pieces of eggshell, leaving behind a silky white surface with smokey veins and dots.
 Each firing is different, and every pot unique.

-The sources of inspiration are meditation and the practical study of philosophy; finding in the ordinary activities of life the connection which the wise have spoken about through the ages.
+The sources of inspiration are meditation and the practical study of philosophy; finding in the ordinary activities of life the connection which the wise have spoken about through the ages, the power of presence.

 I sell the pots I’m happy with so that I can make more and continue to refine the observation, the care, the balancing of fire and smoke and timing.